ThayaFluss/fde-ipn/README.md

 ####    Y = A + vZ,

 where Z is a (real or complex) Ginibre random matrix (i.e. whose entries are i.i.d. and distributed with N(0, sqrt(1/N)) ).
-If the size N is large enough, eigenvalue distribution of YY^* can be approximated by  deterministic probability distribution on positive real line.
+If the size N is large enough, eigenvalue distribution of Y^* Y can be approximated by  deterministic probability distribution on positive real line.
 This tool computes the probability density function of the deterministic eigenvalue distribution.